byuitechops/for-the-strength-of-developers/Handbook/1. Employee Onboarding/hire-and-terminate-checklist.md

-# Onboarding and OffBoarding Checklist
+# Onboarding and Offboarding Checklist
 |Accounts|Hire To-do| Terminate To-do|
 |--------|----------|----------------|
 |GitHub|Add to organization|Change to collaborator in organization|